Votive paintings of Mexico: Significance

-The large number of votive paintings that have been left at churches and other locations has led to, in some cases, literally large piles of them on floors, left without care.
+The large number of votive paintings that have been left at churches and other locations has in some cases led to large piles of them on floors, left without care.
 While visiting a church in Guadalupe, Zacatecas in 1917, Siqueiros came across such a pile.
 Finding one of paper that especially interested him discarded on the floor, he thought nothing of taking it with him.
 However, a priest of the church denounced the act to authorities.
-Given that church space is finite, many older votive paintings are either thrown away or sold to vendor to make way for new ones.
+Given that church space is finite, many older votive paintings are either thrown away or sold to vendors to make way for new ones.
 Interest in the paintings began with Diego Rivera, who considered them to be an important testimony to Mexican history and culture.
 He and Frida Kahlo became the first collectors.
-By the end of the 20th century, they became valuable collectors’ items and can now be found in museums and private collections in various parts of the world.
+By the end of the 20th century, they became valuable collector's items and can now be found in museums and private collections in various parts of the world.

 In 2010 the Mabee-Gerrer Museum of Art in Shawnee, OK hosted an exhibition of votive paintings titled Objects of Devotion.
 They also devote a permanent gallery to Mexican votive art.